OpenPrograms/Fingercomp-Programs/gist/README.md

   * Changes the description of the gist with the ID `12345678901234567890` to `New description` and updates contents of the file `file.lua`.
 Prompts for the GitHub OAuth [personal access token](https://github.com/settings/tokens).
 * `gist -s -p --d="Hello, world!" --P=s -t /hello/hello.cpp=hello.cpp`
   * Prompts for the GitHub OAuth [personal access token](https://github.com/settings/tokens) and then uploads the file `hello.cpp` to Gist.
 Returns a short URL to the gist.

+## License
+This program uses the Apache 2.0 license.
+The text of the license can be obtained [here](http://www.apache.org/licenses/LICENSE-2.0).